hyzhou404/FreeFix/README.md

 # Data Preparation

-Download the sample data from [here](https://huggingface.co/datasets/hyzhou404/FreeFix) (The data will be uploaded later) and extract it to the `data/` directory.
+Download the sample data from [here](https://huggingface.co/datasets/hyzhou404/FreeFix) and save it to the `data/` directory.

 # Reconstruction & Refine